erfianugrah/image-resizer-2/docs/public/examples/watermark-implementation.md

 ## Overview

+The Akamai Image Manager provides watermarking features in two syntax formats:

+1. **Dot notation**: Using `im.composite` or `im.watermark` as parameter names
+2. **Equals notation**: Using `im=Composite` or `im=Watermark` with a comma-separated list of properties

-The Akamai Image Manager provides a feature called `im.composite` (or `im.watermark` as an alias) for adding image overlays to the main image.
-This feature has been mapped to Cloudflare's `draw` array functionality, which serves a similar purpose.
+Both syntaxes are mapped to Cloudflare's `draw` array functionality, which serves a similar purpose.

 ## Parameter Mapping